Lina Annab

 Lina Mazhar Annab (لينا مظهر عناب Līnā Maẓhar ʿAnnāb; born November 29, 1966) is a Jordanian businessperson and politician.
 She has been the ambassador to Japan since June 19, 2019.
 Previously she had served as Minister of Tourism and Antiquities.

 Education & career

-Annab graduated from Georgetown University in the United States.
+Annab graduated from the University of Hartford with a BA in political economy and foreign languages and literature and from Georgetown University with an MA in international affairs.

 She has been a General Manager in Zara Investment Company since 2008.
 She was made the Minister of Tourism and Antiquities in the cabinet of Hani Mulki in June 2016.
 She was elected to the board of American Center of Oriental Research, she resigned her position after she was appointed government minister.
 She patronized the Arab Aviation summit in Jordan on 3 December 2016.
 She headed the Jordanian delegation to the 41st session of UNESCO’s World Heritage Committee.
 She helped organize an Opera Festival in Jordan in 2017; which was a first in the Arab world.